Gandi/gandi.cli/gandicli.man.rst

 *  config                  Configure default values.
 *  datacenters             List available datacenters.
 *  deploy                  Deploy code on a remote vhost.
+*  disk attach             Attach a disk to a vm.
 *  disk create             Create a new disk.
 *  disk delete             Delete a disk.
+*  disk detach             Detach a disk from a vm.
 *  disk info               Display information about a disk.
 *  disk list               List disks.
+*  disk rollback           Rollback a disk from a snapshot.
 *  disk update             Update a disk.
-*  disk attach             Attach a disk to a vm.
-*  disk detach             Detach a disk from a vm.
 *  docker                  Manage docker instances.
 *  domain create           Buy a domain.
 *  domain info             Display information about a domain.